DevRel-Foundation/governance/README.md

     <strong> 📚 How to File Proposals and Discussion Topics </strong>
   </summary>

-The community can file proposals via the DRF Governance repo by opening a new entry in the GitHub Discussions Forum.
-Whether you are new to the DRF community calls or a regular participant, you can add your discussion topics as a comment below or bring them up during the call.
-People can also share DevRel use cases, best practices, frameworks, and more by opening a new issue in GitHub Discussions, which serves as the Foundation’s public forum.
+The community can file proposals via the DRF Governance repo by [opening a new entry in the GitHub Discussions Forum](https://github.com/DevRel-Foundation/governance/discussions/new/choose).

+Also, whether you are new to the DRF community calls or a regular participant, you can add your discussion topics as a comment in one of the [meeting note discussions](https://github.com/DevRel-Foundation/governance/discussions/categories/meeting-notes) or bring them up during the call.

+People can also share DevRel use cases, best practices, frameworks, and more by [opening a new Idea in GitHub Discussions](https://github.com/devrel-foundation/governance/discussions/new?category=ideas), which serves as the Foundation’s public forum.

 We are always looking for 5-10 minute presentations in future community calls to spark discussion with attendees and asynchronously.